remake/remake-docs/site-src/templating.md

 ### Extra helpers

 Remake also ships with all [188 Handlebars Helpers](https://github.com/helpers/handlebars-helpers), so you can have lots of flexibility with how you render your data.

-### Custom #for loop

-You may have noticed that the `#for` loop we use in the tutorial video doesn't use a standard Handlebars [block helpers](https://handlebarsjs.com/guide/block-helpers.html) syntax.

-We did this for two reasons:

-1. We hook into this custom `#for` loop in order to make the `data-i-new` attribute work with it
-2. We prefer `#for todo in todos` over something like `#for todos item="todo"` (which would've been more standard).